Mushroom farmer takes centre stage in Trudeau-Poilievre carbon tax exchange | CBC News

 Mushroom farmer takes centre stage in Trudeau-Poilievre carbon tax exchange

-Rising costs of carbon tax for Ottawa-area farm have owner hoping for bill's passing
+Rising costs for Ottawa farm have owner hoping for relief with Bill C-234

-A heated exchange in the House of Commons thrust one south Ottawa mushroom farm into the spotlight earlier this week.
+A heated exchange in the House of Commons thrust a south Ottawa mushroom farm into the spotlight this week.

 During Wednesday's question period, Prime Minister Justin Trudeau and Conservative Leader Pierre Poilievre sparred over Bill C-234, which seeks to remove the carbon tax from natural gas and propane used in farming.

-Poilievre said the carbon tax currently adds up to more than $100,000 in extra costs per year for the farm, which is co-owned by Mike Medeiros.
+Poilievre said the carbon tax currently adds up to more than $100,000 in extra costs per year for the farm which is in his riding of Carleton.

 Asked about Poilievre's financial claims, Medeiros explained he uses boilers powered by natural gas to heat the air in barns, which he said are heavily insulated.